HistoricalChristianFaith/Writings-Database/Unknown/The Epistle to Diognetus.md

 [^53]:
     Comp.
-Matt. vi.
-25, etc. [Mathetes, in a single sentence, expounds a most practical text with comprehensive views.]
+Matthew 6:25, etc. [Mathetes, in a single sentence, expounds a most practical text with comprehensive views.]

 [^54]: